Position

 Responsibilities:

-• Assemble medical devices according to engineering specifications and quality standards.
+• Assemble medical devices according to engineering specifications and assembly instructions.

-• Collaborate with engineering and quality assurance teams to resolve any issues that arise during the assembly process.
+• Collaborate with quality control teams to identify and resolve any issues during the assembly process.

 Qualifications